Inhalant: Sudden sniffing death syndrome

 Sudden sniffing death syndrome, first described by Millard Bass in 1970, is commonly known as SSDS.

 Solvents have many potential risks in common, including pneumonia, cardiac failure or arrest, and aspiration of vomit.
 The inhaling of some solvents can cause hearing loss, limb spasms, and damage to the central nervous system and brain.
 Serious but potentially reversible effects include liver and kidney damage and blood-oxygen depletion.
 Death from inhalants is generally caused by a very high concentration of fumes.
 Deliberately inhaling solvents from an attached paper or plastic bag or in a closed area greatly increases the chances of suffocation.
 Brain damage is typically seen with chronic long-term use as opposed to short-term exposure.
 Parkinsonism (see: Signs and symptoms of Parkinson's disease) has been associated with huffing.

 Female inhalant users who are pregnant may have adverse effects on the fetus, and the baby may be smaller when it is born and may need additional health care (similar to those seen with alcohol – fetal alcohol syndrome).
 There is some evidence of birth defects and disabilities in babies born to women who sniffed solvents such as gasoline.

-In the short term, death from solvent use occurs most commonly from aspiration of vomit while unconscious or from a combination of respiratory depression and hypoxia.

 Inhaling butane gas can cause drowsiness, unconsciousness, asphyxia, and cardiac arrhythmia.
 Butane is the most commonly misused volatile solvent in the UK and caused 52% of solvent-related deaths in 2000.
 When butane is sprayed directly into the throat, the jet of fluid can cool rapidly to −20 °C by adiabatic expansion, causing prolonged laryngospasm.

 Some inhalants can also indirectly cause sudden death by cardiac arrest, in a syndrome known as "sudden sniffing death".
 The anaesthetic gases present in the inhalants appear to sensitize the user to adrenaline and, in this state, a sudden surge of adrenaline (e.g., from a frightening hallucination or run-in with aggressors), may cause fatal cardiac arrhythmia.

 Furthermore, the inhalation of any gas that is capable of displacing oxygen in the lungs (especially gases heavier than oxygen) carries the risk of hypoxia as a result of the very mechanism by which breathing is triggered.
 Since reflexive breathing is prompted by elevated carbon dioxide levels (rather than diminished blood oxygen levels), breathing a concentrated, relatively inert gas (such as computer-duster tetrafluoroethane, helium or nitrous oxide) that removes carbon dioxide from the blood without replacing it with oxygen will produce no outward signs of suffocation even when the brain is experiencing hypoxia.
 Once full symptoms of hypoxia appear, it may be too late to breathe without assistance, especially if the gas is heavy enough to lodge in the lungs for extended periods.
 Even completely inert gases, such as argon, can have this effect if oxygen is largely excluded.